maxhuebler/turnip-discord-bot/README.md

 The working procedure is crudely described below:
 - Users tell bot their current price of turnips.
 - Users ask the bot to display everyone's current turnip price.
+- Users can use other commands to help easily display information for catching bugs and fishes.
 - Fetches relevant data from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and sends it back to the server channel.

 ### Commands
 Passing the commands below with no arguments will print out a list of relevant data from users in a server.
+If a user passes in an argument, the bot will then update their price of turnips or native fruit respectively.
 ```
 !buying {price}
 !fruit {fruit}